Exclusive: Tesla CEO threatens firings after dismal China sales - sources

 Executives will answer for their decisions to "retain any personnel not involved in vehicle production," Musk said, citing finance, HR, communications and IT as examples.

+Country managers must consider "dropping specialized roles ... or even doing it personally in weak markets where a full-time person isn't justified," he said.

 "We have no choice in this regard.
-There is no way that we can afford to subsidise a region of any size in the long term without causing serious harm to the company."
+There is no way that we can afford to subsidize a region of any size in the long term without causing serious harm to the company."

 (Editing by Matthew Lewis)